 - Publication date,

-If the journal article you’re citing doesn’t continue on constitutive pages, do not include a page range in your citation.
+If the journal article you’re citing doesn’t continue on consecutive pages, do not include a page range in your citation.
 Use the plus sign after the first page number, with no space.

 As you start college classes you will be writing essays and research papers regularly.
 Learning to research and use scholarly journal articles in your school papers is an excellent skill.
 Citing articles in your MLA paper is easy once you understand the container system and the nine core elements.